 Double pane windows are an excellent addition to any soundproof room.
 A double pane window with argon gas is 10 times denser than dead air, so it will do an even better job at keeping all noise from entering the room.
 But, if that doesn’t work, offset glass should seal the noise away effectively.
 You can opt for laminated glass if you live on a busy street where the traffic tends to be extremely loud.
 Make sure that you seal the windows with weatherstrippings no matter what type of glass you choose.
 Weatherstripping is also useful for sealing all cracks and preventing chilly air from drifting in at night.

 Another good way of keeping outside noise out is by investing in good soundproofing curtains.
-While they might lack some of the features of other curtains, the soundproofing specialists at Soundproof Wolf explains that these curtains are some of the best items you can get when trying to effectively soundproof a room.
+While they might lack some of the features of other curtains, these curtains are some of the best items you can get when trying to effectively soundproof a room.
 If the sound of the garbage truck or the barking of the neighbor’s dog always wakes you up too early, soundproofing curtains will help you sleep like a baby by preventing external sound waves from filing into your room.
 Additionally, they can be pretty stylish, which means that you’ll have a variety of options to choose from.

 Door sweeps are a good way of soundproofing a room, especially if you don’t know how to use weatherstrippings.
 Most noise actually gets in right from under the door.
 Installing a door sweep will keep air and sound waves from coming in and disturbing your peace.
 The best thing about door sweeps is they’re cheap, easy to install, and can be highly durable, which is why they’re one of the most important upgrades to soundproof a room.
 In some cases, noise can still get in, even when you use weatherstripping and a door sweep.
 This usually happens if your door has a hollow core, and in that case, you’ll have to replace it with one made of solid wood instead.